sedoobitto/sedoobitto/README.md

 <h1 align="center">Hi there 👋, I'm Sedoo Bitto</h1>

 - 👨🏽‍💻 Software Engineering and Project Management student with basic skills in Software and Management.
-Pssionate in solving world problems with my acquired skills.
+Passionate in solving world problems with my acquired skills.

 - 👀 I’m interested in Tech.